KxSystems/docs/docs/ml/toolkit/xval.md

 ```

 !!! note
-        This form of cross validation is also known as 'repeated random sub-sampling validation'.
+        This form of cross-validation is also known as 'repeated random sub-sampling validation'.
 This has advantages over K-fold when observations are not wanted in equi-sized bins or where outliers could heavily bias a classifier.
 More information is available [here](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#Repeated_random_sub-sampling_validation).

 ## `.ml.xv.pcsplit`

-_Percentage split cross validation procedure_
+_Percentage split cross-validation procedure_

 Syntax: `.ml.xv.pcsplit[p;n;x;y;f]`

 Where

 -   `p` is a float between 0 and 1 representing the percentage of data within the validation set
--   `n` is the number of repetitions of this cross validation procedure
+-   `n` is the number of repetitions of this cross-validation procedure
 -   `x` is a matrix of features
 -   `y` is a vector of targets
 -   `f` is a function taking data as input

-returns output of `f` applied to each of the cross validation splits
+returns output of `f` applied to each of the cross-validation splits

 ```q
 q)m:10000